kaydoh/data-journalism/openrefine/readme.md

 Look at the row numbers on the left.
 You can see what it is considering a "record" vs. a "row".

 I happen to know that there is a problem in some of the records that becomes confusing later on.
-While you have record mode on, use a text filter to find "UPSTATE TOTALS" in Column 2.
-You should find 7 records, which you can then delete (under **All->Edit rows->Remove all matching rows**).
+Using the drop-down menu on Column 2, create a **Text filter** and search for "UPSTATE TOTALS".
+You should find 7 records, which you can then delete using the leftmost column **All->Edit rows->Remove all matching rows**).

 ![](images/filterremove.png)

+This shows one of the most powerful parts of OpenRefine: it only acts on rows or records that are showing, not those that are unselected.
+You're going to use that to your advantage later on.

-Then close or clear your filter, and switch to **Show as: rows** .
+Remove or reset the filter and switch to **Show as: rows** .
 You should have 6,636 rows.

 ### Your first regex: Extract the report month and year